Introduction: Why Speed Is the Secret Weapon of Every Shopify Store

 **3. Limit and Optimize Shopify Apps **

-Shopify apps are great for adding functionality, but many of them inject extra code (JavaScript, CSS) into your storeâeven when customers donât use those features.
+Shopify apps can add valuable functionality, but many of them inject extra code (JavaScript, CSS) into your storeâeven when customers donât use those features.
 This slows down your site.

 My Hack: Audit Apps Every Month